 2) skin graft

-016. In the development of clostridial anaerobic infection, the following types are used surgical treatment(choose the wrong one).
+016. For the development of clostridial anaerobic infection, the following types are used surgical treatment(choose wrong).

 1) wide dissection of the wound